haeho7/docker-images/utils/acme.sh/README.md

 ## Notes

-The certificate obtained through the `ACME` container cannot be revoked in the `ZeroSSL` control panel, but the `ZeroSSL` account can be canceled and registered again.
+The Certificates obtained through the ACME container cannot be manually revoked in the ZeroSSL control panel. need to use the `acme.sh --revoke` command.

 ## Acknowledgments